dominicpalmer/dotfiles/visual-studio/README.md

 ### i) Tools->Settings
 - Environment/Tabs and Windows: Insert new tabs to the right of existing tabs
+- Environment/Tabs and Windows: Show pinned tabs in a separate row
 - Environment/Fonts and Colors: First show settings for Environment, then set font to Leelawadee UI with font size 8
 - Environment/Fonts and Colors: Set font size 8 for all of the following:
     - Statement completion